 Fontbonne University will follow the conditions of the Jeanne CLERY Act regarding issues of a missing student.
 For a complete copy of this policy, see https://www.fontbonne.edu/campus-life/public-safety/missing-student-program/.

-Students and employees, as a condition of employment, must abide by the terms of this policy and report any convictions under a criminal drug/alcohol statute for violations occurring on or off College premises, at College-sponsored activities, or while otherwise conducting College business.
+Students and employees, as a condition of employment, must abide by the terms of this policy and report any convictions under a criminal drug/alcohol statute for violations occurring on or off university premises, at university-sponsored activities, or while otherwise conducting university business.
 A report of conviction must be made to the President’s Office within five days of the conviction.
 This requirement is mandated for all employees by the Drug-Free Workplace Act of 1988.

 A complete copy of this policy will be distributed each year to students and staff.
-A copy of the policy is also available online at https://www.fontbonne.edu/campus-life/public-safety/drug-and-alcohol-abuse-prevention-policy/.
+A copy of the policy is also available in the Fontbonne Policy Manuals, Volume II, available here: https://griffinshare.fontbonne.edu/policy-manuals/.